angelafeliciaa/angelafeliciaa/README.md

 I'm Angela, a second-year student at the University of British Columbia (UBC), passionate about coding, exploring new technologies, and building cool stuff. ✨

-## 🚀 About Me

-- 🔍 Currently studying Computer Science & Statistics at UBC.
-- 💡 Exploring the vast world of software development.
-- 🌱 Learning something new every day.

 ## 💻 Programming Languages
 <p align="left">